 Start the Day off Right

-Make sure they get ready make their bed eat breakfast then brush their teeth every morning like they would before school starts.
+Make sure your kids are getting ready, making their bed, eating breakfast, then brushing their teeth every morning like they would before school starts.
 Moms also need to get ready and make their bed!
 You will feel so much better if you are not in loungewear all day and make those little efforts to stay in a routine.

 Free Online Resource – Printable Schedule